Music Therapy

 Does Music Therapy Resonate With You?

-If you’re looking for a safe, fun, alternative way of healing and overcoming challenges, LaunchPad Counseling has a unique solution for you.
+If you’re looking for a safe and alternative way of healing and overcoming challenges, LaunchPad Counseling has a unique solution for you.
 Please call (804) 665-4681, Email , or Contact Us to set up your online or in-person intake session and learn more about how we integrate music therapy into the healing process.